 “We’ve tried to change a lot of different things in the past,” Hanson says.
 “We were trying to copy what was on the radio, trying to make someone at the record label happy, trying to make what they think will sell.
 We’ve done that far too many times.
 At this point in our career, it’s important that we write the music we love, and that we hope our fans we love, and that’s pretty much all we can do.”

-What Hinder does is has actually been called a lot of different things.
-On the surface, their catchy, riff-heavy new single “Halo” seems like crisply produced hard-rock.
-But over their nearly two-decade career, they’ve been called “alternative rock,” “post-grunge rock,” “neo-glam metal” and just about every hyphenate in between.
+What Hinder does has actually been called a lot of different things.
+On the surface, the band’s catchy, riff-heavy new single “Halo” seems like crisply produced hard-rock.
+But over their nearly two-decade career, they’ve been called “alternative rock,” “post-grunge rock,” “neo-glam metal,” and just about every hyphenate in between.